Once upon a timeline: social media storytelling

 There’s no doubt that social media has changed the marketing landscape significantly within the last few years.
 There’s always something new; a new social networking site this year, a new app tomorrow, a new feature next week, a new enhancement next month…social media is constantly in flux.
 I think what makes it so successful is not only it’s ability to re-invent itself, but it’s ability to re-invent itself while keeping its core proposition intact – social media, for brands, for marketers, for individuals, helps tell a story.

-The concept of brand storytelling is not a new one; it’s just also been re-invented.
+The concept of brand storytelling is not a new one; it’s just also been re-invented to social media storytelling.
 Brands aim to take their consumers on an emotional journey by connecting with them, to create a demand by appealing to a consumer’s wants, needs and desires.
+That is the essence of social media storytelling.
 This connection is very important and partly the reason why social media has emerged as the ideal tool to tell the brand story and connect, more personally and more emotionally, with existing and potential customers.

 Pinterest, for example, is based on visuals.
 It tells a brand story through images, and how far can a brand go if the only images they feature are product images?
 With Pinterest, brands must show the bigger picture (pun intended).
 What inspires the brand?
 What type of lifestyle does the brand fit into?
 Pinterest is about going beyond the product and about creating a more complete story around a brand, visually.

 Every brand has a story, and social media is here to help tell it in a more engaging way.
-How do you help contribute to the brand story?
+How do you help contribute to the brand story through social media storytelling?